 In this article, we’re going to take a look at the 3D animation production pipeline.
-The 3D animation production process from start to finish is called “Pipeline.”
-Just mind that the term “Pipeline” is not exclusive to the animation industry.
+Please mind that the term “Pipeline” is not exclusive to the animation industry.

 There are three stages to the 3D animation production pipeline.
 Pre-production, production, and post-production.
 Going forward, I will briefly discuss the nature of the pre-production and production stages:

 Before jumping into pre-production, you need to address the following decisions and issues: